chainstacklabs/debug-trace-transactions-erigon/README.md

 To do this we use the ```JSON.stringify()``` function adding four extra indent spaces to make it easier to read, then display it in the HTML page.

-#### Measure the size in kB/MB of the data restrieved from the blockchain
+#### Measure the size in kB or MB of the data restrieved from the blockchain

 This section of the function makes a calculation of the size of the response: